Earlz/coinreviews/mantiscoin.md

 Heritage: DRM, DDR, WEST

+Looks pretty much like a standard clone coin

 Problems:

 * MINOR: The "PoW+PoS" max minted in the ANN is misleading, since PoS rewards are actually infinite.
 This seems like a way to make a 2.5% premine sound smaller.
 Otherwise, the dev is incompetent enough to think that MAX_MONEY actually controls the maximum amount of coins minted